vishalpandeynits/InstagramBots/README.md

 # InstagramBots
-Instagram bots that messages a user when he follows our account.
-It can be used in a instagram businesses.
+Instagram bots that message a user when he follows our account.
+It can be used in instagram businesses.